SimpleModBot/SimpleModBot/README.md

 A bot for Discord I originally made for moderation but grew over time into a multipurpose bot.

 ## Additional Information

 If you wish to use my bots code for your own bot please do not pass it off as yours and give credit to me wherever you can.

-If you want to use the code just download the files as a zip and add your bot token(s) into the `.env` file where it says, once your have done that go into the `SimpleModBot/utils` folder and you should see a file called `start.bat`, open the file and you should see the bot online.
+If you want to use the code just download the files as a zip and add your bot token(s) into the `.env` file where it says, once you have done that go into the `SimpleModBot/utils` folder and you should see a file called `SMB.bat`, open the file and you should see the bot online.

 *The default prefix is `//` and if you want the database commands to work you need to put your own MongoDB link.*

 ## Features

 - Message commands